Photo: WFP/Leni Kinzli

 Since its independence from Great Britain and Egypt in 1956, Sudan has experienced internal conflict.
 Most notably, in 1989, Omar al-Bashir seized power in a military coup and remained Sudan’s president for the next three decades.

-During al-Bashir’s rule, conflict between northern and southern Sudan resulted in the south’s secession.
-By 2011, the world’s youngest country, South Sudan, was born.
+During al-Bashir’s rule, conflict between northern and southern Sudan resulted in the south’s secession, creating the world’s youngest country, South Sudan, in 2011.
 The secession sent shockwaves through Sudan’s economy as it lost vital resources and revenue.

 Since then, the country has been run by a council of generals led by two military figures at the center of the conflict: